grobian/carbon-c-relay/README.md

 right destination(s).
 The route file supports two main constructs: clusters and matches.
 The first define groups of hosts data metrics can be sent to, the latter define which metrics should be sent to which cluster.
 Aggregation rules are seen as matches.

+For every metric received by the relay, cleansing is performed.
+The following changes are performed before any match, aggregate or rewrite rule sees the metric:

+  - double dot elimination (necessary for correctly functioning consistent hash routing)
+  - trailing/leading dot elimination
+  - whitespace normalisation (this mostly affects output of the relay to other targets: metric, value and timestamp will be separated by a single space only, ever)
+  - irregular char replacement with underscores (\_), currently irregular is defined as not being in [0-9a-zA-Z-_:#].

-The syntax in this file is as follows:
+The route file syntax is as follows:

 ```
 # comments are allowed in any place and start with a hash (#)